-Earlier this year a former judge, running an official inquiry into a much-discussed criminal case, gave someone he trusted a preview of his findings.
-Within days, that preview was public knowledge and had prompted the government, before it could consider the inquiry’s report, to arrange a high-profile figure’s speedy exit.
+Earlier this year a former judge inquiring into a much-discussed criminal case gave someone he trusted a preview of his findings.
+Within days, that preview was public knowledge and had prompted the government, before it could consider the judge’s report, to arrange a high-profile figure’s speedy exit.

 None of this was controversial.
 The ex-judge was Tom Bathurst, most recently chief justice of New South Wales.
 His confidant was the state’s attorney-general, Michael Daley.
 And the high-profile figure was Kathleen Folbigg.
 Twenty years after being convicted of suffocating her four children, she was released from a Grafton prison.